Nuqb/favoriteWordsApp/README.md

 # Favorite Words Web Application

 This is a web application I made while learning web applications in one of my classes.
 This isnt anything advanced but the main idea is showing how this was made with **JavaScript without frameworks** and getting some practice with **full-stack development** by managing a data base, sessions, and users.
+This does not work with pages because it uses localhost so if you want to try it yourself you will need to clone it.
+Anyway I hope this can express some of my capabilities.

-A web application that allows users to store, manage, and explore their favorite words, along with their language of origin and definitions.
+This is a web application that allows users to store, manage, and explore their favorite words, along with their language of origin and definitions.
 The application features user accounts, session management, and a persistent database.

 ## Features